 As you will see from these notes we have some VERY long standing members of staff.
 Low rates of staff turnover mean that we have staff that are very experienced and efficent in their job.
 They know many of our long standing clients very well and we know our clients appreciate seeing a familiar face.

-Our team of qualified Veterinary nurses, student nurse, and Animal Care Assistants help the vets care for your pet, giving help in handling animals during consultations but especially care of inpatients and surgical patients.
+Our team of qualified Veterinary nurses, and our Animal Care Assistant help the vets care for your pet, giving help in handling animals during consultations but especially care of inpatients and surgical patients.
 Their assistance, under veterinary direction, is invaluable in your pets recovery.

 For more information on what is involved in being a qualified Vet Nurse (as opposed to an unqualified 'helper') then this video produced by the RCVS may be useful.RCVS, Vet Nurses - true professionals

 She trained at Crab Lane and has been with us for 25 years.
 She has left (twice) but has always some back!
 She is heavily involved in practice administration (and there's alot of kit needs servicing!) and theatre work.
 She has been on a number of overseas charity neutering trips to Spain and Botswana.
 Having a dachshund means that Lise is well equipped and experienced to give advice on home teeth cleaning.

 ANNA THORNHILL trained with us and has been working at Crab Lane since 1996.
 Despite having 4 children she is still working on an almost full time basis and spends a lot of time as a theatre nurse with many of our longer surgical procedures.
 She lives with a Staffordshire Bull Terrier and a cat who get along.

 AMY qualified in 2007 and has been with us since 2012.
 She has 2 very well behaved dalmatians who have both passed their Kennel Club Good Citizen Awards.